Bifurcation of perturbations of non-generic closed self-shrinkers: Preliminaries

 A RMCF is equivalent to a MCF up to a rescaling in spacetime.
 More precisely, suppose $\widetilde M_t$ is a RMCF defined for $t\in[0,\infty)$, then $M_\tau=\sqrt{-\tau}\widetilde M_{-\log(-\tau)}$ is a MCF defined for $\tau\in[-1,0)$.
 Conversely, if $M_\tau$ is a MCF defined for $\tau\in[-1,0)$, then $\widetilde M_t=M_{-e^{-t}}/\sqrt{e^{-t}}$ is a RMCF defined for $t\in[0,\infty)$.

-For MCF, Huisken \cite{H84} have done some important computations, which show that many geometric quantities satisfy some parabolic evolution equations.
+For MCF, Huisken \cite{H84} has done some important computations, which show that many geometric quantities satisfy some parabolic evolution equations.
 Later in \cite[Lemma 3.1]{CIMW13}, Colding-Ilmanen-Minicozzi-White did similar computations for RMCF.
 Here we list some evolution equations of geometric quantities.
-They play important roles in our later study of non-collapsing result.
+They play important roles in our later study of the non-collapsing results.
 See Lemma \ref{L:Evolution of the intrinsic geometry}, Lemma \ref{L:Evolution of the extrinsic geometry} and Lemma \ref{L:Evolution of T}.
 Here we only point out a simple but important fact based on these computations.

 \begin{lemma} For a RMCF we have the following equation

 Moreover, by parabolic maximum principle, a RMCF is rescaled mean convex/rescaled mean concave if the initial hypersurface is rescaled mean convex/rescaled mean concave respectively. \end{lemma}